 Step 1: Plan.
-Gather information about one class of TK-12 students and identify content-specific learning goals and English language development (ELD) goals for an English learner (FS1) and all other English learners in your class.
-Develop a lesson plan based on the applicable California Content Standards and/or Curriculum Frameworks,\ California English Language Development Standards,\ content-specific pedagogy, and knowledge of your students including their cultural and linguistic assets.
-Your lesson must focus on either literacy or mathematics;\\ however, you may integrate other subjects into the lesson.
+Gather information about one class of TK-12 students and identify content-specific learning goals for at least one student with a different language learning need (e.g., heritage language learner, bilingual/multilingual student) (FS1) and develop a lesson plan based on the applicable California Content Standards and/or Curriculum Frameworks,\ content-specific pedagogy, and knowledge of your students including their cultural and linguistic assets.
 Describe the assets and learning needs of the class as a whole and of 3 focus students.

-\You must use current California Content Standards and/or Curriculum Frameworks and current California English Language Development Standards (CA ELD Standards).

-Be sure to write out the content and ELD standards and not refer to only the content or ELD standard number.
+\You must use current California Content Standards and/or Curriculum Frameworks.
+Be sure to write out the content standards and not refer to only the content standard number.

-- \\You must demonstrate either literacy or mathematics instruction. - ❖ Step 2: Teach and Assess.
+❖ Step 2: Teach and Assess.
 Teach the planned lesson to students and video record the lesson.
 Select and annotate clips from your video that illustrate specific teaching practices and instructional strategies of the lesson.
-Annotations you provide should describe how you create a positive and safe learning environment, explain connections to prior learning and establish expectations for content-specific learning, engage

-- students in content-specific higher-order thinking, monitor for students' understanding of content, and establish next steps for students' learning of content. - ❖ Step 3: Reflect.
+Annotations you provide should describe how you create a positive and safe learning environment, explain connections to prior learning and establish expectations for content-specific learning, engage students in content-specific higher-order thinking, monitor for students' understanding of content, and establish next steps for students' learning of content.

+- Step 3: Reflect.
 Drawing on information from Step 1 and Step 2, reflect on the effectiveness of your asset-based lesson planning.
-Explain how your lesson planning did or did not support students in reaching content-specific and ELD learning goals.
-Indicate what you needed to do to support your 3 focus students during the lesson. - ❖ Step 4: Apply.
+Explain how your lesson planning did or did not support students in reaching content-specific learning goals.
+Indicate what you needed to do to support your 3 focus students during the lesson. - Step 4: Apply.
 Drawing on information from Steps 1, 2, and/or 3, explain what you would do differently to advance the learning of the class as a whole and, if you were to teach this lesson again, what you would do the same or differently to improve learning for the whole class.